CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/06 Bigger layouts.md

 ![](../assets/images/2025-10-19-20-57-19.png)\
 (Told you notebooks looked better now)

+It you don't want the tab-frame to register its key, don't define `key`, but `fake_key`.
+The notebook won't see a difference, but the element still has no key.

 `sg.TabFrame` features more useful functionality when working with notebooks, which won't be covered by this tutorial.

 `sg.Notebook` also has an event-system.
 It can throw an event when the tab changes, but also throw specific events depending on the selected tab.
 You may also change the opened tab manually.

-Since this tutorial is ment to be mainly about layouts, this is explained in the element-tutorial for `sg.Notebook`.
+Since this tutorial is ment to be mainly about layouts, you'll find the details in the element-tutorial for `sg.Notebook`.

 # Separators
 `sg.HorizontalSeparator` and `sg.VerticalSeparator` are basically just horizontal/vertical lines:\